 PhD candidate carrels are shared, with two people assigned to each carrel.
-The demand for PhD closed room study carrels far exceeds supply, but you can apply to for our waiting list by submitting a Study Carrel Application.
+The demand for PhD closed room study carrels far exceeds supply, but you can apply for our waiting list by submitting a Study Carrel Application.
 The average wait for a closed-room study carrel is eight months, but actual time may vary.
-Graduate students must already be admitted to candidacy before they may be placed on the waiting list.
+Graduate students must already be admitted to candidacy before they can request to be placed on the waiting list.

 Single closed-room carrels